Please ensure Javascript is enabled for purposes of website accessibility

 2:00 PM | Information Booth

-Join style-savvy design and craft connoisseur Odessa Paloma Parker for a treasure hunt through TOAF’s most design-forward works with heart.
-From sculptural vessels to expressive textiles and statement art jewelry, discover pieces that elevate the everyday.
+Visitors joined style-savvy design and craft connoisseur Odessa Paloma Parker for a treasure hunt through TOAF’s most design-forward works with heart.
+From sculptural vessels to expressive textiles and statement art jewelry, the tour highlighted pieces that elevate the everyday.

 Nizo Alimov